Science, Technology, Engineering & Math (STEM) Pathway

 Geographic Information Systems (GIS)

 Prepare you to work with GIS in a variety of industries.
-Learn to use computer systems that can of assemble, store, manipulate and visually display geographically referenced information.
+Learn to use computer systems that can assemble, store, manipulate and visually display geographically referenced information.
 Prepare you to work with GIS in a variety of industries.

 Information Technology